 Most of what follows is stuff you don’t need know in order to get pregnant.
 If you had sex around the time of ovulation, you did your part.
 Everything that happens from then on, nature will take care of on its own.

-If you like to understand how things really work, however, or just want to marvel at the miracle of life: read on.
+However, if you like to understand how things really work, or just want to marvel at the miracle of life: read on.

 For natural conception to occur, a sperm cell must penetrate and fertilize the egg immediately after ovulation.